 ANT Foundation Italy Onlus operates in the name of Eubiosia (from the greek meaning life in dignity).
-ANT has assisted 125,000 cancer patients since 1985 completely free of charge (as of December, 2017).
+ANT has assisted 130,000 cancer patients since 1985 completely free of charge.
 Every year 10,000 people are assisted in their homes in eleven Italian regions (Emilia-Romagna, Lombardy, Veneto, Friuli-Venezia Giulia, Tuscany, Lazio, Marche, Campania, Basilicata, Puglia, Umbria) by 20 teams of ANT health professionals who assure the patient and his family all the necessary hospital assistance and social assistance.

 The ANT Foundation is also strongly committed to cancer prevention with early detection projects of melanoma, thyroid cancer, gynaecological and breast cancer.
-Since the inception of the projects in 2004, 170,000 patients were examined free of charge in 80 Italian provinces (as of December 2017).
+Since the inception of the projects in 2004, 185,000 patients were examined free of charge in 88 Italian provinces.
 Prevention campaigns are carried out at health facilities (that offer their location free of charge to ANT), in ANT clinics, as well as the mobile clinic – the Prevention BUS.
 The vehicle, equipped with the latest diagnostic equipment (digital mammography, ultrasound and videodermatoscope) allows a health professional to perform preventive visits throughout the country as part of the various ANT projects.
 The ANT Foundation operates in Italy through 120 delegations where the presence of volunteers is highly active.

 The Department of ANT Scientific Research and Development was created in 2003 under the guidance of the ANT Scientific Committee, a department tasked with monitoring research and defining guidelines.
 ANT also carries out awareness raising activities in all levels of schools regarding health matters, prevention, solidarity and volunteering.
 Furthermore, ANT participates in two European projects on active ageing and health and improvement strategies to raise the quality of palliative care.